clio-lang/clio-todo/readme.md

 # Clio Todo Example

+Important note: This example doesn't run with the latest version of Clio.

 This is a fullstack client + server todo example written in Clio.

 To run this example, follow these steps: